 Comment about users

-The model, views and controllers for user authentication and registration are made as simple as possible in this example because a user usually has a lot more attributes than just a username and a password.
+The model, views and controllers for user authentication and registration are made as simple as possible in this example.
+A user usually has a lot more attributes than just a username and a password.

-Now let us add one more AccountController controller with the following contents:
+Now let us add one more controller--AccountController-- with the following contents:

 using System;